 Key Takeaways:

-- The reason is that a loan would have to be added into the debt calculations the lender uses to ensure you can afford to repay the mortgage.
+• The reason is that a loan would have to be added to the debt calculations the lender uses to ensure you can afford to repay the mortgage.

 http://www.newamericanfunding.com/blog/post/2017/01/11/accept-gift-of-down-payment-11117.aspx